symfony/symfony-docs/components/dependency_injection/compilation.rst

 Otherwise a :class:`Symfony\\Component\\DependencyInjection\\Exception\\ParameterNotFoundException`
 exception will be thrown.

-.. versionadded:: 6.3

-    The ``ContainerBuilder::deprecateParameter()`` method was introduced in Symfony 6.3.

 .. note::

     Just registering an extension with the container is not enough to get